-A more advanced book for those who want to learn an academic approach to art.
+A more advanced art book for those who want to learn an academic approach to painting.

 Susan Brooker demonstrates the techniques of the old masters, of layering colour over a toned ground.
 This book is mainly aimed at oil painters, but most of the techniques can be applied to acrylic too.